-The Board of Trustees' consideration of tuition and mandatory excellment fees will be based on the recommendation of the university President.
-In developing recommendations to the Board, the President will consider the advice of SOU's Tution advisory Council.
-The President also will consult with Associated Students of Southern Cregon University (ASSOU) and enrolled students in developing the recommendation to the Doard.
+The Board of Trustees' consideration of tuition and mandatory enrollment fees will be based on the recommendation of the university President.
+In developing recommendations to the Board, the President will consider the advice of SOU's Tuition Advisory Council.
+The President also will consult with Associated Students of Southern Oregon University (ASSOU) and enrolled students in developing the recommendation to the Board.
 The President shall establish the process for student participation in the development of the recommendation.
-The President will report to the Board, the nature and on comes of consultations with students and others, including relevant, significant disa tree ments, if any, and will share all written reports and minority reports, including recommendations, deliberations, and observations that are provided to the President by the Tuition advisory Council.
-The President's recommendation will include considerations of historical tuition and fee trends; comparative data of peer institutions; the university's budget and projected costs; anticipated state appropriation levels; access and affordability, as we can any other factors deemed relevant to providing a recommendation.
+The President will report to the Board, the nature and outcomes of consultations with students and others, including relevant, significant disagreements, if any, and will share all written reports and minority reports, including recommendations, deliberations, and observations that are provided to the President by the Tuition Advisory Council.
+The President's recommendation will include considerations of historical tuition and fee trends; comparative data of peer institutions; the university's budget and projected costs; anticipated state appropriation levels; access and affordability, as well as any other factors deemed relevant to providing a recommendation.

 With regard to mandatory incidental fees, and in accordance with applicable law, the Board of Trustees will collect student incidental fees upon the request of the recognized student government, ASSOU, under a process established by the recognized student government.
 The President shall consult with ASSOU in their establishment of a process for requesting a recommendation on student incidental fees, and ASSOU shall put changes to such processes before the Board for further consultation.
-The President of the university shall review ASSOU's recommendation for student incidental fees before the Board authorizes, establishes or eliminates any such fees.
-Except in those circumstances where ORS 352.105(2) applies, the Board requests that the President and ASSOU submit a joint recommendation with regard to such incidental fees.
+Consistent with applicable law, ASSOU shall: a) make a good faith effort to collaborate with the board and president prior to finalizing any process to collect mandatory studentinitiated fees; and b) shall notify the board and president of each process and subsequent change to a process to collect mandatory incidental fees that is established by the recognized student government.
+Where possible, the board requests that the PPresident of the university shall review ASSOU's recommendation for student incidental fees before the Board authorizes, establishes or eliminates any such fees.
+Except in those circumstances where ORS 352.105(2) applies, the Board requests that the President and ASSOU submit a joint recommendation to the Board of Trustees of Southern Oregon University with regard to such incidental fees.